 Where do I find UX jobs and opportunities?

 I’m struggling at a legacy company with poor design understanding, weak leadership, and no real vision.
-A lot of my work is just visual design masked as UX, with no focus on problem-solving or innovation.
 I’m torn between trying to make changes here or finding a job that better aligns with my vision.
 What’s your advice?

 What do you think about jobs that require knowledge of HTML, CSS, JavaScript, etc.?